nazmulidris/developerlife.com/_posts/2022-02-24-rust-non-binary-tree.md

 ## Introduction

-This article shows how to bulid a non-binary tree in Rust using various approaches until we end up with a version that is thread safe and supports parallel tree walking as well.
+This article illustrates how we can build a non-binary tree in Rust using various approaches until we end up with a version that is thread safe and supports parallel tree walking as well.
 Topics like interior mutability, sharing ownership, weak and strong references, custom traits for polymorphic behavior, are covered in this article.

 A non-binary tree is a data structure that can be used to represent a tree of nodes similar to DOM, or Virtual DOM (React).
 Each node in the tree has a value and a list of children.
 It also has a